kentayamada-centennial/Personal-Finance-Management-App/README.md

 ### User Management
 - **User Registration and Login:**
   - Allow users to create an account using email and password.
-  - Implement login functionality with the ability to reset passwords.

 ### Dashboard
 - **Overview:**